gram-ai/capsule-networks/README.md

 Gram.AI is currently heavily developing a wide number of AI models to be either open-sourced or released for free to the community, hence why we cannot guarantee complete support for this work.

-If any issues come up with the usage of this implementation however, or if you would like to contribute in any way, please feel free to send an e-mail to [kenta@gram.ai](kenta@gram.ai) or open a new GitHub issue on this repository.
+If any issues come up with the usage of this implementation however, or if you would like to contribute in any way, please feel free to send an e-mail to [iwasaki.kenta@velcron.io](iwasaki.kenta@velcron.io) or open a new GitHub issue on this repository.